John Tilley (diplomat): Career

 After promotion early in 1909, he was made Head of the African Department.
 At the end of 1909, he became British Plenipotentiary at the Brussels Arms Conference and at the beginning of 1910 Delegate to the Conference respecting frontiers between Uganda, German East Africa and Congo, held in Brussels.
 The representing Minister at this conference was Arthur Henry Hardinge.
 In 1912 he was Delegate to the African Liquor Conference, which was also held in Brussels.
 In October 1913 he was promoted to the Chief Clerk at the Foreign Office.
 He was also appointed Foreign Office representative on the Governing Body at the School of Oriental Studies.

 1916 saw the formation of a committee to consider reform of the Diplomatic Service.
 As Chief Clerk, Tilley was appointed to this committee which resulted in the merger of the Diplomatic and Foreign Office Services and for the first time, allowances were paid to men serving abroad.
-Between 1919 and 1920 remained in the Foreign Office as Assistant Secretary.
-Sir John attended Buckingham Palace on 21 December 1920, where he was sworn of his Majesty's Most Honourable Privy Council of the United Kingdom and took his place on the board accordingly.
-Between 1921 and 1925 Tilley was a head of mission as British ambassador to Brazil.
+Between 1919 and 1920 he remained in the Foreign Office as Assistant Secretary.
+Sir John attended Buckingham Palace on 21 December 1920, where he was sworn of his Majesty's Most Honourable Privy Council of the United Kingdom.
+Between 1921 and 1925 he was a head of mission as British ambassador to Brazil.

 After a long leave, his final posting, from 1926 to 1931, was as Ambassador to Japan.
 Appointed Special Ambassador at the funeral of the Emperor of Japan (Emperor Taisho) when he received the Grand Cordon of the Rising Sun and later, at the enthronement of the new Emperor Hirohito, he was appointed Special Ambassador and the Paulownia Leaves were added to the Grand Cordon of the Rising Sun.